Texas HB 144 Compliance. Mapped. Automated. Sealed.

 Vegetation Management Companion

 Senate Bill 1789 requires electric utilities to file vegetation management plans addressing tree trimming, right-of-way maintenance, and wildfire mitigation.
 AcreSeal's vegetation module tracks work orders, before/after photo documentation, and growth-rate predictions — providing the same forensic-grade evidence chain used for pole compliance.
+Compare the two laws in our HB 144 vs SB 1789 breakdown.

 Work Order Tracking